-Universal Design Facilities Seeking to identify the sources of concern for people using wheelchairs when shopping, we invited such individuals to take part in planning meetings.
-In terms of actual accessibility, we participate in LGBT pride events, such as RAINBOW PRIDE and RAINBOW FESTA This trend began with Marui and Modi stores located in
+MARUI GROUP seeks to provide a comfortable shopping environment for members of the LGBT community and other sexual minorities.
+As part of these efforts, we participate in LGBT pride events, such as RAINBOW PRIDE and RAINBOW FESTA.
+This trend began with Marui and Modi stores located in

 Shinjuku and Shibuya and has since spread to stores in the Kansai, Hakata, and other areas nationwide.
 This is just one facet of our efforts to broadcast our support for and engage in co-creation with the LGBT community.
 As another facet, an event designed to support LGBT job seekers was held at Yurakucho Marui in collaboration with ReBit in February 2017.
 Taking advantage of our Order Suits and the wide range of sizes we provide, members of the Yurakucho Marui sales floor staff helped customers choose the suit that best matched who they were.

-Messages from Customers "Marui made the first high-heel shoes I was able to wear.
-It was a dream come true.
+Messages from Customers

+"Marui made the first high-heel shoes I was able to wear.
+It was a dream come true."

 "The first time I opened up about my sexuality to a member of a store's sales staff was at Marui, and this individual helped me try on clothes for an hour."

 "I wore my first yukata at Marui.
 I never thought a yukata could suit me this well."

-"I didn't know that Marui was such an inviting store.
-I think this should be advertised more.'
+I think this should be advertised more."